Affirming the consequent: Additional examples

 Here, it is immediately intuitive that any number of other antecedents ("If an animal is a deer...", "If an animal is an elephant...", "If an animal is a moose...", etc.) can give rise to the consequent ("then it has four legs"), and that it is preposterous to suppose that having four legs must imply that the animal is a dog and nothing else.
 This is useful as a teaching example since most people can immediately recognize that the conclusion reached must be wrong (intuitively, a cat cannot be a dog), and that the method by which it was reached must therefore be fallacious.
-This argument was featured in Euguene Ionesco's Rhinoceros in a conversation between a Logician and an Old Gentleman.
+This argument was featured in Eugène Ionesco's Rhinoceros in a conversation between a Logician and an Old Gentleman.